tacit443/ArcusX/README.md

 # ArcusX

-ArcusX is a descentralized web3 freelancing platform basen on Chile
+ArcusX is a descentralized web3 freelancing platform based on Chile

 The decentralized Upwork for Latin America — lowering fees by 80% and unlocking global payments for millions of freelancers.
 ArcusX connects global clients with LATAM talent, enabling fairer work, instant payments, and financial inclusion through Web3 rails.